A. The coming distress upon Jerusalem.

 b.
 Till Lebanon shall be turned into a fruitful field, and the fruitful field be esteemed as a forest: The land of Lebanon was known for its mighty forests, which would be brought low and turned into a fruitful field.
 On the other hand, the fruitful field would become as a forest.
 God would cut one down and raise another up.

 i.
-A “proverbial saying, expressing any great revolution of things; and, when respecting two subjects, and entire reciprocal change.”
+This was a “proverbial saying, expressing any great revolution of things; and, when respecting two subjects, and entire reciprocal change.”
 (Clarke)

 ii.
 Pride is the enemy of joy.
 We can be proud and have fun, we can be proud and have success, we can be proud and experience excitement, and we can be proud and be happy because of happy circumstances.
 But we cannot be proud and have joy in the LORD, or to whatever degree we are proud, we are missing joy in the LORD.
 The proud can never have joy in the LORD if they are in humble or poor circumstances.

 e.
 The terrible one is brought to nothing: The work of the LORD does not stop at restoring His corrected people.
 It extends to bringing justice upon the wicked.
-Singled out for judgment by the prophet are those who have no sense of proportion or justice: Who make a man an offender by a word… turn aside the just for a thing of naught.
+Singled out for judgment by the prophet are those who have no sense of proportion or justice: Who make a man an offender by a word…turn aside the just by empty words.

 2. (22-24) The restoration of God’s people.